seud0nym/tch-gui-unhide/supplemental/wifi-booster/README.md

 - Agent
     - Enabled on both the "booster" AND primary devices, to handle device registration, device hand-over between agents, etc.

+The Telstra Smart Modems (Gen 1.1 DJA0230 and Gen 2 DJA0231) implement the EasyMesh standard and can act as the base controller for the Telstra Smart Wi-Fi Booster product, to extend Wi-Fi coverage throughout a home.
+The devices themselves, however, can also act as a "Wi-Fi Booster".
+Using these devices as a "Booster" also has the added advantage of making additional LAN ports available at the site of the "Booster" device.

+The Telstra Smart Modem Gen 3 (CobraXh) also implements the EasyMesh standard, but has a different implementation to the earlier generation devices.

 You can mix Gen 1.1 (DJA0230) and Gen 2 (DJA0231) devices, either as controller or booster.
-Gen 3 (CobraXh) devices _cannot_ be used as either a controller or booster in conjunction with any generation (Gen 1/2/3) device.
+Gen 3 (CobraXh) devices _cannot_ be used as either a controller or booster in conjunction with any _previous_ generation (Gen 1 or Gen 2) device.
+However, if the Gen 3 devices are running firmware 21.4.0439 or later, they _can_ be used in a controller or booster configuration with another Gen 3 device.
+Gen 3 devices running firmware 20.4 cannot be used as a controller or booster.

 Using a Smart modem as a "Booster" device requires a wired back-haul, either through a direct ethernet connection or via Ethernet-Over-Power adapters.
+Wireless backhaul is not possible at this time.

 **NOTE : It is *strongly* recommended that you remove any configuration changes that you may have made to the device before commencing.**